Sara-J-86/Sara-J-86/README.md

 I'm Sara Joshi!

 🎓 **About Me**
-- Third-year B.Tech IT student at NMIMS, Mumbai
+- B.Tech IT student at NMIMS, Mumbai
 - Passionate about Machine Learning, Data Science, Development, and interdisciplinary research
 - Actively writing technical blogs on Medium
 - Open to research internships and collaborations